 In addition to an active role in the collaborative HASD&IC 2019 CHNA process, Sharp contracted separately with the IPH at SDSU to conduct a number of community engagement activities to collect input specifically from Sharp providers as well as from patients and community members served by Sharp hospitals.
-Specifically for SCHHC, this input focused on behavioral health, cancer, diabetes, senior health (now termed aging concerns), and the needs of highly vulnerable patients and community members.
-These additional efforts included focus groups and KI interviews involving 50 Sharp providers and 14 patients/community members.
-Further, IPH created a case study with the intent of representing a "typical" patient experience within Sharp.
-The specific focus of this case study was breast cancer, and data collected during the community engagement activities and from literature reviews supported development of the case study.
+This input focused on behavioral health, cancer, diabetes, maternal health and prenatal care, senior health (now termed aging concerns), and the needs of highly vulnerable patients and community members.
+These additional efforts included focus groups and key informant interviews involving 50 Sharp providers and 14 patients/community members.
+Further, IPH created case studies with the intent of representing a "typical" patient experience within Sharp.
+The case studies focused specifically on breast cancer and high-risk pregnancy.
+Data collected during the community engagement activities and from literature reviews supported development of the case studies.